JashanMaan28/swark-continued/README.md

 ## How it Works

-1. **File Retrieval**: Swark retrieves code files within the chosen folder.
-Swark automatically adjusts the number of retrieved files to match the LLM max token limit.
+1. **File Retrieval**: Swark Continued retrieves code files within the chosen folder.
+Swark Continued automatically adjusts the number of retrieved files to match the LLM max token limit.
-2. **Prompt Building**: Based on the retrieved files, Swark builds a prompt to generate an architecture diagram.
+2. **Prompt Building**: Based on the retrieved files, Swark Continued builds a prompt to generate an architecture diagram.
 The code files are included in the prompt, together with instructions on how to build the diagram.
-3. **LLM Request**: Swark invokes LLM request to GitHub Copilot via VS Code [Language Model API](https://code.visualstudio.com/api/extension-guides/language-model).
+3. **LLM Request**: Swark Continued invokes LLM request to GitHub Copilot via VS Code [Language Model API](https://code.visualstudio.com/api/extension-guides/language-model).
 4. **Diagram Preview**: Upon a successful response, the diagram is presented.
 This is done by creating a markdown file that includes the diagram in [Mermaid](https://mermaid.js.org/) syntax and previewing it.

 ### Code Access and File Sharing